nikhildurgesh0915/react-native-dynamic-icon-switcher/README.md

 ### ⚙️ How It Works
 On app startup, Firebase Remote Config is fetched.

-The value of icon_name and app_label determine which alias to enable.
+The value of icon_app determine which alias to enable.

 The Kotlin module enables that alias and disables all others.

-The launcher icon and app name are updated immediately on Android.
+The launcher app icon and app name are updated immediately on Android.

 ---